MisterStump/TTS-Scripting-Doc/docs/assetbundle.md

 AssetBundle is a special [Object](object) type that has access to assetbundle related functions like looping and trigger effects.

-Once you have a reference to an Object you can call these functions like this: `obj.AssetBundle.getLoopingEffects()`.
+Example Usage: `self.AssetBundle.getLoopingEffects()`

 ##Function Summary